Daniel Bueno (footballer)

-Daniel Mariano Bueno (born December 15, 1983) is a Brazilian footballer who plays for Glória as a forward.
+Daniel Mariano Bueno (born 15 December 1983) is a Brazilian former professional footballer who played as a forward.

 Career

-Club career

 Daniel Bueno previously played for São Caetano in the Copa do Brasil.
 He also had spells with Omiya Ardija, SK Sigma Olomouc and Tarxien Rainbows, where at the latter he finished second top-scorer of the 2008–09 Maltese Premier League.
-After one season playing for Odra Wodzisław in the league of Poland, he returned with Tarxien Rainbows, where he is going to play with other 4 Brazilian players—who are: Everton Antonio Pereira, and the three new signings—Sergio Pacheco de Oliveira, Ricardo Mion Varella Costa & Cristiano Rodrigues.
+After one season playing for Odra Wodzisław in the league of Poland, he returned with Tarxien Rainbows, where he is going to play with other four Brazilian players—who are: Everton Antonio Pereira, and the three new signings—Sergio Pacheco de Oliveira, Ricardo Mion Varella Costa & Cristiano Rodrigues.
 His contract lasts two years and until Tarxien Rainbows remain in the Premiere Division he would like to remain playing for this team.